NeuroCLIP: Neuromorphic Data Understanding by CLIP and SNN: Abstract

 \section{Abstract}

 Recently, the neuromorphic vision sensor has received more and more interest.
-However, the neuromorphic data consists of asynchronous event spikes, which is not natural and difficult to construct a benchmark, thus limiting the neuromorphic data understanding for ``unseen” objects by deep learning.
-Zero-shot and few-shot learning via Contrastive Vision-Language Pre-training (CLIP) have shown inspirational performance in 2D frame image recognition.
-To handle ``unseen” recognition for the neuromorphic data, in this paper, we propose NeuroCLIP, which transfers the CLIP’s 2D pre-trained knowledge to event spikes.
-To improve the few-shot performance, we also provide an inter-timestep adapter based on a spiking neural network.
-Our code is open-sourced at \href{https://github.com/yfguo91/NeuroCLIP.git}{https://github.com/yfguo91/NeuroCLIP.git}.
+However, the neuromorphic data consists of asynchronous event spikes, which makes it difficult to construct a big benchmark to train a power general neural network model, thus limiting the neuromorphic data understanding for ``unseen” objects by deep learning.
+While for the frame image, since the training data can be obtained easily, the zero-shot and few-shot learning for ``unseen” task via the large Contrastive Vision-Language Pre-training (CLIP) model, which is pre-trained by large-scale image-text pairs in 2D, have shown inspirational performance.
+We wonder whether the CLIP could be transferred to neuromorphic data recognition to handle the ``unseen” problem.
+To this end, we materialize this idea with NeuroCLIP in the paper.
+The NeuroCLIP consists of 2D CLIP and two specially designed modules for neuromorphic data understanding.
+First, an event-frame module that could convert the event spikes to the sequential frame image with a simple discrimination strategy.
+Second, an inter-timestep adapter, which is a simple fine-tuned adapter based on a spiking neural network (SNN) for the sequential features coming from the visual encoder of CLIP to improve the few-shot performance.
+Various experiments on neuromorphic datasets including N-MNIST, CIFAR10-DVS, and ES-ImageNet demonstrate the effectiveness of NeuroCLIP.
+Our code is open-sourced at \href{https://github.com/yfguo91/NeuroCLIP.git}{NeuroCLIP}.